 I want to transcend individual success; I want to create and share success with others.

-Since college, many seem to think of me as just "A Banker..."
+Since college, many seem to think of me as just "..."
 But I see things a bit differently.
 Literally, my first name means hope —

 I want to inspire the cooperative instincts of people - ideally at first in business, later in public and community life, but always in family.